ARPANET: Legacy

 ARPANET and related projects.
 Figure from 1990.

-The technological advancements and practical applications achieved through the ARPANET were instrumental in shaping modern computer networking including the Internet.
-Development and implementation of the concepts of packet switching, decentralized networks, and communication protocols, notably TCP/IP, laid the foundation for a global network that revolutionized communication, information sharing and collaborative research across the world.
+The technological advancements and practical applications achieved through the ARPANET were instrumental in shaping modern computer networking, including the Internet.
+Development and implementation of the concepts of packet switching, decentralized networks, and communication protocols laid the foundation for a global network that revolutionized communication, information sharing and collaborative research across the world.

 The ARPANET was related to many other research projects, which either influenced the ARPANET design, were ancillary projects, or spun out of the ARPANET.

 Senator Al Gore authored the High Performance Computing and Communication Act of 1991, commonly referred to as "The Gore Bill", after hearing the 1988 concept for a National Research Network submitted to Congress by a group chaired by Leonard Kleinrock.
-The bill was passed on 9 December 1991 and led to the National Information Infrastructure (NII) which Gore called the information superhighway.
+The bill was passed on 9 December 1991 and led to the National Information Infrastructure (NII), which Gore called the information superhighway.

 The ARPANET project was honored with two IEEE Milestones, both dedicated in 2009.

-On May 17, 2011, Arlington County, Virginia erected two historical markers commemorating the internet's roots, at 1400 Wilson Boulevard, in its Rosslyn neighborhood, the agency's home from 1970 to 1975.
+On 17 May 2011, Arlington County, Virginia, erected two historical markers commemorating the internet's roots at 1400 Wilson Boulevard, in its Rosslyn neighborhood, the agency's home from 1970 to 1975.